AICPS/hw2vec/README.md

 debug: False # Debug mode.
 ```

-## Use Case 3: IP Piracy Detection in hardware design (Advanced Application)
+## Use Case 3: IP Piracy Detection
 The sample code for this use case is examples/gnn4ip.py and examples/gnn4ip_RTL.py.
 The related research paper is [GNN4IP: Graph Neural Network for HardwareIntellectual Property Piracy Detection]() (still under review).
 The dataset used in this paper is obtained from a famous trojan [benchmark](https://www.trust-hub.org/benchmarks/trojan).
 The converted hardware DFG dataset can be downloaded from [here](http://ieee-dataport.org/3640).
 In this use case, we demonstrate how to use hw2vec to develop a model that detects IP piracy in RTL and Netlist levels.
 In other word, we want to develop a model to check similarity between two Verilog code and determine if they are for the same hardware design or not.
 In order to do that, we need to create two batch of samples; clone pair, and non-clone pair.

 To run this use case, use the script examples/gnn4ip.py and the downloaded dataset (data/IP-dataset).
 To train a model on a dataset, we provide the following command sequence.